Blood Orange Margarita Recipe

 One of my favorite recipes my mama makes me when we go over for dinner is a fresh blood orange margarita.
 And luckily for us, National Margarita Day happens to fall during peak blood orange season.
 Most restaurant margaritas are loaded with refined sugar and empty calories.
 Not this one, though!
-For a virgin margarita, simply use sparking water in place of the alcohol.
+For a virgin margarita, simply use sparkling water in place of the alcohol.
 It’s a tasty citrus spritzer that way.

 Start with a few blood oranges and limes.
 You should be able to find them at most grocery stores this time of year, but if not, just use tangerines.
 Kumquats are great thrown in there too.
 I like to add some mint for a little herbal flavor and pretty green color.

 The color is just the most vibrant lovely color.
-You can’t help but to be happy with this in hand.
+You can’t help but be happy with this in hand.
 So call your friends over and cheers to blood orange margaritas!

-- 2 oz. tequila
+- 2 oz. silver tequila

-- 1 oz. orange liqueur (I use Patrón Citrónge)
+- 1 oz. fresh blood orange juice

 - liquid stevia, agave syrup, or honey, to taste